publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch1/m__us_usc_t2_s8.md

  __Amendments__

     2005—[Pub.
-L. 109–55][/us/pl/109/55] designated existing provisions as subsec. (a), inserted heading, substituted “Except as provided in subsection (b) of this section, the time” for “The time”, and added subsec. (b).
+L. 109–55][/us/pl/109/55] designated existing provisions as subsec. (a), inserted heading, substituted “Except as provided in subsection (b), the time” for “The time”, and added subsec. (b).

  __Constitutional Provisions__